Hidden service descriptors: encryption format

 described in [HS-DESC-SECOND-LAYER].

-If client authorization is enabled, authorized clients need to extract the
+If restricted discovery is enabled, authorized clients need to extract the

 descriptor cookie to proceed with decryption of the second layer as